bengrunfeld/study-notes/cheesemaking/cheese_science.md

 `Ripening cultures` are also known as `secondary` or `adjunct` cultures.

-`Starter culture` gets the process going, but `ripening culture` are the bacteria, molds and tests that add to the process during aging and ripening.
+`Starter culture` gets the process going, but `ripening culture` are the bacteria, molds and yeasts that are added during aging and ripening.

 An example of ripening culture is the white mold that produces Camembert and Brie.